void-linux/void-docs/src/installation/live-images/partitions.md

 ## BIOS system notes

 It is recommended that you create an MBR partition table if you are using a BIOS boot system.
 This will limit the number of partitions you create to four.

-It is possible to install a GPT partition table on a BIOS system, but grub will need a special partition to boot properly.
+It is possible to use a GPT partition table on a BIOS system, but GRUB will require a special partition to boot properly.
+This partition should be at the beginning of your disk and have a size of 1MB, with type `BIOS boot` (GUID `21686148-6449-6E6F-744E-656564454649`).
+Don't create any filesystem in it.
+GRUB should then install itself successfully.

 ## UEFI system notes